-- For those nonprofit organizations specifically exempt from the provisions of Subpart E of 2 CFR Part 200 (see 2 CFR 200.401(c)), FAR Part 31 and DFARS Part 231 shall apply. - (4) Sample itemized budgets and the information they must include for a contract and for grants and cooperative agreements can be found at Section II.H of this BAA (Other Information).
+- \ For those nonprofit organizations specifically exempt from the provisions of Subpart E of 2 CFR Part 200 (see 2 CFR 200.401(c)), FAR Part 31 and DFARS Part 231 shall apply. - (4) Sample itemized budgets and the information they must include for a contract and for grants and cooperative agreements can be found at Section II.H of this BAA (Other Information).
 Before award of a cost-type contract or assistance instrument it must be established that an approved accounting system and financial management system exist. - xii.
 APPENDICES: Some situations require that special information and supporting documents be included in the proposal before funding can be approved.
-Such information and documentation should be included by appendix to the proposal.
+Such information and documentation should be included by appendix to the proposal. - (1) To evaluate compliance with Title IX of the Education Amendments of 1972 (20 U.S.C.
+A Section 1681 Et.
+Seq.), the Department of Defense is collecting certain demographic and career information to be able to assess the success rates of women who are proposed for key roles in applications in STEM disciplines.
+To enable this assessment, each application must include the following forms completed as indicated.